Make VHA Full Practice Heard on Social Media with a Thunderclap – Enroll by July 20

 Of specific interest to CRNAs, the proposed rule includes a request for comment on a quality measure of note.
 For the Hospital Outpatient Quality Reporting (OQR) program beginning in CY 2020, CMS is proposing to add a measure which assesses variations in patient outcomes following surgery at a hospital outpatient department.
 CMS is also seeking comment on a future clinical quality measure that addresses concerns associated with overlapping or concurrent prescribing of opioids and benzodiapines.
 For the Ambulatory Surgical Center Quality Reporting (ASCQR) Program, CMS is requesting comment on adding one anesthesia-related outcome measure beginning in CY 2020: the Normothermia Outcome, which assesses the percentage of patients having surgical procedures under general or neuraxial anesthesia of 60 minutes or more in duration who are normothermic within 15 minutes of arrival in the post-anesthesia care unit.
 The AANA is reviewing this proposal closely for possible impacts on or opportunities for CRNA practice and reimbursement, and to inform the profession’s response during the public comment period ending Sept.
 6, 2016.

-Read the fact sheet on the proposed rule provided by CMS here with a link to the rule.
+Read the fact sheet on the proposed rule provided by CMS.

 AANA Preparing Comment on Medicare’s Physician Fee Schedule Proposed Rule